yuhr/runts/README.md

 <br><br></div>

-`runts` is a tiny, lightweight subcommand dispatcher that finds subcommands based on the filesystem structure.
+`runts` is a tiny, lightweight subcommand dispatcher that finds subcommands using the filesystem structure.

 ## Basic Usage